phemex/phemex-api-docs/Public-API-en.md

 ### Subscribe 24-hour metrics
-DataGW will publish 24-hour metrics for all symbols every 5 seconds.
+On each successful subscription, DataGW will publish 24-hour metrics for all symbols every 5 seconds.

 * Request